rmarting/kafka-clients-sb-sample/README.md

 # Kafka Clients on Spring Boot Sample (Quarkus Edition)

+⚠️ **No more longer under development** ⚠️

+This repo is no more longer under developer as it was migrated and refactored to Quarkus.

+My comments about how was that migration are available in my [blog post](https://blog.jromanmartin.io/2021/12/03/lessons-learned-migrating-spring-boot-quarkus.html).

+The new repo is avaible [here](https://github.com/rmarting/kafka-clients-quarkus-sample).

+⚠️ **No more longer under development** ⚠️

 ## :rocket: :sparkles: :rotating_light: QUARKUS EDITION :rotating_light: :sparkles: :rocket:

 This branch is refactored to be use Spring Extensions of [Quarkus](https://quarkus.io/).